Negus333-ConjecturePassion/Goldbach-sieve-density/README.md

 `goldbach_conjecture_from_bridge`, is explicitly *conditional* on this unproven hypothesis, which is visible directly in its type signature.

-See the accompanying paper (`/paper`) for the full discussion, including why this gap corresponds to an open minor-arc estimate in the Hardy–Littlewood circle method.
+See the [accompanying paper](paper/Goldbach_Sieve_Density_Framework.pdf) for the full discussion, including why this gap corresponds to an open minor-arc estimate in the Hardy–Littlewood circle method.

 ## Build status